elmocgomes/mesa_gd/README.md

 ## Further Reading

-This model is based on the theoretical framework proposed by professors Geoffrey Hodgson and Thorbjorn Knudsen in Darwin's Conjecture: The Search for General Principles of Social and Economic Evolution (2010)
+This model is based on the theoretical framework proposed by professors Geoffrey Hodgson and Thorbjorn Knudsen in the book "Darwin's Conjecture: The Search for General Principles of Social and Economic Evolution (2010)"